wp-plugins/active-directory-integration/readme.txt

 * ADD: New language Norwegian/Norsk (nb_NO) added.
 (Issue #0002.
 Thanks to Børge Anderssen.)
 * ADD: Store AD attribute in WordPress DB (table usermeta) and show them on users profile page without any additional plugin.
 * ADD: More debug information from Test Tool.
 You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
+* ADD: Set users local WordPress password on first and/or on every successfull login.
+(Issue #0006.
+Thanks to Eduardo Ribeiro for the feature request.)
 * CHANGE: Now using an extended version of adLDAP 3.3.2 which should fix some authentication and authorization issues.
 * FIX: Account suffix was accidently used for bind user.
 Fixed in adLDAP.php.
 (Issue #0009.
 Thanks to Tobias Bochmann for the bug report.)
 * FIX: Uninstall crashed.
 (Issue #0007.
 Thanks to z3c from hosthis.org for the bug report.)